 +33 01 48 09 83 54

-These former hunting grounds are now a massive park on the east end of Paris that are home to the Château de Vincennes, an equestrian center, running trails and a lake.
+Today these former hunting grounds form a massive park in Paris’s east end.
+The park is home to the Château de Vincennes, an impressive 14th and 17th-century royal fortress (more below), as well as an equestrian center, running trails and a lake.

 Get off metro line 1 at Château de Vincennes

-I recommend visiting the eery catacombs of Paris at least once.
-Considered the largest grave in the world, the ossuary contains the remains of six million people.
+Considered the largest grave in the world, the eery Paris Catacombs contain the remains of six million people.
 The bones are neatly stacked and line both sides of the tunnels (former limestone mines) that seem to go on for miles.
-I recommend visiting in fall or winter when the lines or nowhere near as long as they get during the busy spring and summer travel season.
+I recommend visiting in fall or winter when the lines are shorter than during the busy spring and summer travel season.

 1 Avenue du Colonel Henri Roi-Tanguy